Winter Guide to Wildlife in Yellowstone National Park

 If you want to see majestic elk, mule deer, bison, moose, wolves, and coyotes roaming Yellowstone National Park in winter, you need to know where to look!
 Don’t forget to follow the park’s rules and keep your distance from wildlife on your trip.
 Also, I’m including some affiliate links in this post.
 If you choose to make a purchase through them, it helps me earn a small commission at no cost to you.

-In recent years I have fallen more and more in love with traveling in winter, visiting the Arctic Circle of Norway, the Snowy french Alps and the beautiful winter landscapes of Canada; but Montana was a state I had never been in winter.
+In recent years, I have fallen more and more in love with traveling in winter.
+After visiting the Arctic Circle of Norway, the snowy French Alps, and the beautiful winter landscapes of Banff, Canada, I realized that Montana was a state I had never been to in winter.
+That had to change!

-Yellowstone was actually one of my first ever National Parks as a child.
-I remember visiting in summer, seeing the endless stream of bison, getting caught in golf ball size hail in a freak summer storm, exploring the geysers and boiling pools and being utterly amazed by nature.
+Yellowstone was actually one of my first ever national parks I visited as a child.
+I remember visiting in summer, seeing the endless stream of bison, getting caught in golf ball size hail in a freak summer storm, exploring the geysers and boiling pools, and being utterly amazed by nature.

 My first trip to Yellowstone!
 Joined by my Mother (Left) Sister Meridith (Middle) and myself.

-My father was a strong advocate for wildlife and strong standing member of Defenders of Wildlife a charitable organization that was paramount in helping bring wolves back to Yellowstone.
+My father was a strong advocate for wildlife and a strong standing member of Defenders of Wildlife—a charitable organization that was paramount in helping bring wolves back to Yellowstone.
 I remember vividly the stories and drama surrounding their planned reintroduction to the park, which started in 1994.
-For all the people that wanted wolves to come back there were just as many fighting against it, which is why it took almost 25 years to bring wolves back to Yellowstone.
+For all the people that wanted wolves to come back, there were just as many fighting against it.
+That’s why it took almost 25 years to bring wolves back to Yellowstone.

 The reports were correct and on arrival there were already several other people out with their scopes trying to get a glimpse of the Wapiti Pack.

-This pack had several all white wolves, a few white and grey and some black and grey as well.
-The white ones turned pink with their early morning breakfast stood out prominently in my scope.
-Nearby the elk herd which most likely provided their breakfast seemed to stand unfazed just a few hundred meters away, grazing on the grass sticking out of the snow.
+This pack had several all-white wolves, a few white and grey, and some black and grey as well.
+The white ones that turned pink with their early morning breakfast stood out prominently in my scope.
+Nearby, the elk herd—which most likely provided their breakfast—seemed to stand unfazed just a few hundred meters away, grazing on the grass sticking out of the snow.

-With temperatures in the single digits it wasn’t too long before my toes became unbearingly cold and I had to return to the vehicle.
+With temperatures in the single digits, it wasn’t too long before my toes became unbearably cold and I had to return to the vehicle.
 While my time with the wolves was short, my memory of seeing the Wapiti Pack will be with me forever.

-In 1973 the USFWS listed the northern Rocky Mountain wolf as an endangered species.
-And this started a long process that eventually led to their reintroduction here in the park in 1995.
-During a three year recovery period 41 wild wolves from Canada and Northern Montana were released into the park.
-Today there are an estimated 528 wolves in the greater Yellowstone area with around 100 inside the National Park.
+In 1973, the USFWS listed the Northern Rocky Mountain wolf as an endangered species.
+This started a long process that eventually led to their reintroduction here in the park in 1995.
+During a three-year recovery period, 41 wild wolves from Canada and Northern Montana were released into the park.
+Today, there are an estimated 528 wolves in the greater Yellowstone area with around 100 inside the national park.
+Aroooo!

 Wolf Size & Life Span